Frequently Asked Questions

 Does the outcome go on my student’s record?

-If a student is suspended from the university, a notation will be placed in the student’s academic transcript for the period of the suspension.
+If a student is suspended or dismissed from the university, a notation will be placed in the student’s academic transcript for the period of the separation.
 If the student is expelled, a notation will remain on the transcript permanently.
 For any student receiving a sanction less serious than suspension or expulsion, notations are not placed on the academic transcripts.

 A student’s conduct case record will be maintained in the Office of Student Conduct.
 The case record of students found responsible for charges against them, with sanctions less than suspension or expulsion, will generally be maintained in the Office of Student Conduct for seven years from the calendar year of record, after which they are destroyed.
 The case record of a student who has been placed on Disciplinary Suspension or Expulsion will be permanently maintained as official records by the Office of Student Conduct.